 This manuscript traces the evolution of the estate tax since its enactment.
-It provides a brief legislative history and description of the structure and features of the tax through 2013.
+It provides a brief legislative history and description of the structure and features of the tax through 2016.
 Next it reviews the fiscal contribution of each of the estate and gift taxes through the turbulent recent years.
-In addition, it provides trends on the number of individuals and households touched by the tax as reflected by the number of returns filed over time through 2011.
+In addition, it provides trends on the number of individuals and households touched by the tax as reflected by the number of returns filed over time through 2016.
 Furthermore, it also provides a comprehensive review of the behavioral effects of the tax.
 Estate and gift taxes may have considerable implications for economic behavior.
 The latter include the effects on saving, labor supply, charitable giving, migration, capital gains realizations, and timing of transfers among others.

-The text expands on previous drafts by covering recent changes in the estate tax as well as documenting their consequences.
+The revised text expands on previous drafts by covering recent changes in the estate tax as well as documenting their consequences.

 Keywords: Estate Tax, Gift Tax, History, Behavioral Effects

 JEL Classification: H24, H31

 Suggested Citation: Suggested Citation